 Every month Beautiful Bizarre Magazine chooses one of our favourite artists to TAKE OVER social media for the day.
 For September, we chose Laura Colors to share with us the artists who have inspired her throughout her artistic career.
 Just in case you missed it, below we present the full TAKE OVER.

-This was the last piece chosen by Laura for her TAKE OVER.
-Thank you so much, we appreciate you taking the time to put this day together.
+This was the last piece chosen by Laura Colors for her TAKE OVER.
+Thank you again Laura, we really appreciate you taking the time to put this day together.